junxit/us-congress-bills-111/bill.md

 - **(1)** in subsection (a), in the matter preceding paragraph (1), by striking “or” and inserting “and”;
 - **(2)** by redesignating subsection (d) as subsection (e); and
 - **(3)** by inserting after subsection (c) the following:
-  > - **(d)** *Regional disaster working groups* In carrying out subsection (a), the Administrator, acting through the regional administrators of the regional offices of the Administration, shall develop a disaster preparedness and response plan for each region of the Administration.
+  > - **(d)** *Regional disaster working groups* In carrying out the responsibilities pertaining to loan making activities under subsection (a), the Administrator, acting through the regional administrators of the regional offices of the Administration, shall develop a disaster preparedness and response plan for each region of the Administration.
 Each such plan shall be developed in cooperation with Federal, State, and local emergency response authorities and representatives of businesses located in the region to which such plan applies.
 Each such plan shall identify and include a plan relating to the 3 disasters, natural or manmade, most likely to occur in the region to which such plan applies.

 ## § 8.
 Outreach grants for loan applicant assistance